Gathering of the Ancients: Vernal Equinox Lore

 The young god weds the maiden goddess, conceiving the divine child.
 In a working of sympathetic magic, farmers and their wives would copulate in the fields, in hopes to encourage a fertile crop from the land.
 The courtship of young men and women would begin; and the elders would look for signs and omens of things to come.

-It is a time of magic, nature worship, gratitude, manifestation, metamorphosis, and balancing of Universal forces.
-It was known and understood that the energy of people’s feelings, intentions, and actions at this time would impact the next six months of their lives (up to the final harvest festival of Mabon, Sept.
+It was known and understood that the energy of people’s feelings, intentions, and actions at this time would impact the next six months of their lives (up to the final harvest festival of mabon, sept.
 20th), and so it was worked and directed with great purpose, wisdom, and hope.

 All things that no longer served were cleared away: homes were swept and tidied, gardens were cleared of old detritus, fields were plowed afresh, tools were fixed, and mindsets were shifted from winter survival to the promise of new life, love, abundance, and fulfillment.